zangyujie2004/palpation/readme.md

 1. **PalpationDataset**: A multimodal force–motion dataset capturing tactile signals from silicone phantoms and porcine tissue. *(Dataset will be released later.)*
 2. **PalpationMM**: A deep learning framework integrating parallel multi-scale temporal convolutions, content–style disentanglement, and gated fusion for robust lump characterization.

-This repository provides the code and pretrained models to reproduce the results and facilitate further research in tactile breast screening.
+This repository provides the code to facilitate further research in tactile breast screening.

 ## PalpationMM

-PalpationMM is a **multimodal deep learning framework** for predicting lump properties:
+PalpationMM is a **deep learning framework** for predicting lump properties:

 1. **Parallel Multi-Scale Temporal Convolutions**
    - Depthwise dilated convolutions for capturing multi-scale temporal patterns